photo: guide's archive

 3. Day 3 Getting your horse ready and first riding out

-5. Day 5 Cini lake ride
+5. Day 5 Rythm in trot

 8. Day 8 Farewell to Albania

-Instructors can modify the programme depending on weather conditions and the condition/fatigue of the group :)
+Instructors can modify the programme depending on weather conditions and the condition/fatigue of the group. :)

 Riding equipment